Decisions By D.I. Jolly

 “I …I can stay up here?
 With you?
 Why, how?”

 “That little girl you mentioned?
 The one you saved.
 She made the choice to be inspired by you, and attacked the world with a warrior’s spirit.
 She’s going to medical school now, and her drive is so strong that she can find cures for terrible diseases and can save millions of lives.
-Because of you saved her, she decided not to be a victim but a hero.
-And that is only one example.”
+Because you saved her, she decided not to be a victim but a hero.
+And that is only one example of many.
+You did very hard things but your heart was always in the right place.”

 Rick let that wash over him for a long while.
 Then a smile spread across his face.